Universal Credit is a benefit introduced by the Government to help people of working-age with living costs.

 Monday to Friday, 8 am to 6 pm

-For help from the early stages of your Universal Credit application and up to your first payment:
+For help from the early stages of your Universal Credit application right up to your first payment:

 - Use the Help to Claim service, for free advice and help from Citizen Advice advisors.